 Including: the History of Feminist Theory and Activism; domestic culture; lay and ordained church women; women in industry; women's sexuality and gender expression; women’s education; women’s movement; women’s health and mental health; women and law; women and the control of their bodies; and women’s roles and interactions within society.

 Integrate content from complementary primary source products in one intuitive environment, uncovering valuable connections between history and the issues facing us today.

 Empower insights from the source

-Discover content from resources like The British Library, New York Public Library, The National Women’s History Project, the London School of Economics, Women's Library and many more.
+Discover content from resources like the New York Public Library, The National Women’s History Project, the London School of Economics, Women's Library and many more.

 - Gender & Women's Studies